Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 The hreflang needs to be written in the correct order.
 Failure to do this will create an error.
 The language code always comes first, followed by the country code.

-A report conducted by SEMrush found that 58% of the analyzed websites using hreflang data they reviewed had conflicts with their source code.
-Unfortunately, you need to look at the entire page source code to detect these instances, which are often overlooked.
-This makes the errors hard to detect.
 An important thing to always do is self-reference.
-You can do this by checking that the last bit is the page’s URL and language code before closing your URL function to.
+You can do this by checking that the last bit is the page’s URL and language code before closing your URL function.

 Other reasons for conflict may be due to multiple URLs being specified for the same language and country codes.